DataDog/integrations-core/greenhouse/README.md

 #### Greenhouse Configuration

-Steps to create API key on Greenhouse Platform:
+Steps to create an API key on the Greenhouse Platform:

 1. Log in to **[Greenhouse][2]** with your credentials.
 2. Click **Configure** located in the top right corner.